On this page

 Grant allowed scopes

 Now that you've created the service app and registered the public key with that service app, you need to define the allowed scopes.
-When a request is sent to the org authorization server's /token endpoint, it validates all of the requested scopes in the request against the service app's grants collection.
-The scope is granted if the scope exists in the service app's grants collection.
+When a request is sent to the org authorization server's /token endpoint, it validates all requested scopes in the request against the service app's grants collection.
+If the scope exists in the grants collection, the scope is granted.

-Note: Only the Super Admin role has permissions to grant scopes to an app.
+Note: Only the Super Admin role has the permissions to grant scopes to an app.

 1. From the service app page, select the Okta API Scopes tab.

-2. Click Grant for each of the scopes that you want to add to the application's grant collection.
+2. Click Grant for each of the scopes that you want to add to the app's grant collection.

 Note: You can also use the /grants API to add a grant for an allowed scope to your service app.
-The POST example request below creates a grant for the okta.users.read scope.
+The following POST example creates a grant for the okta.users.read scope.

 Provide values for these parameters in your request: